 To sign up to receive this Newsletter click here.

 That’s it folks, however, remember to go to my page Things to do in Arizona where I will be posting more fun events as they become available.
 You can comment, add your own findings, review other people’s discoveries and most importantly don’t forget to click the “LIKE” button at the top of the page.

 As always, if you or someone you know, is interested in buying or selling real estate I would love to be able to help you with that.
 For information on real estate in the Greater Phoenix Metropolitan area please visit my website where you can search for properties and find other interesting info about real estate.
-The market is really heating up and home prices are going up as inventory levels are dropping.
+The market is really hot and home prices are going up as inventory levels are dropping.
 Just give me a call or send me an e-mail.

-Cheers and Have a great September!
+Cheers and Have a Great August!